jpavioli/Token-Authenticator/README.md

 This is a sandbox repository for various apps to authenticate users and provide JWT tokens and local storage persistence in various languages.

 ## How to use this repository
 Within the main repository, there are functioning web servers in various languages/frameworks built to accomplish the same tasks.
-Each is built to accomplish the following tasks:
+Each is built to accomplish the following:
 1) Accept user data via a POST request and create a new Customer Entry.
 This includes:
    a.
 A customer email and password combination for authentication
    b.
 Assignment of an arbitrary Customer ID